saltyorg/docs/docs/faq/system.md

 The generally correct way to do this is to change the setting and run `sb install shell`

-If you want to do this outside the saltbox context, carry on.
+If you want to do this outside the Saltbox context, carry on.

 How to check current shell: